 Now as we find ourselves in the epicentre of the national lockdown, we are charged with firstly, keeping the hope alive and secondly, to turn our vision beyond the lockdown and into the future that awaits.
-We can rest assured that we are not alone in this ordeal and that there are valuable lessons to be learnt from other countries who have begun to ease the restrictions imposed and started to return to some semblance of the life they once lived.
+We can rest assured that we are not alone in this ordeal and that there are valuable lessons to be learnt from other countries that have begun to ease the restrictions imposed and started to return to some semblance of the life they once lived.

 At this juncture, it is important to note that there is no specific medicine to prevent or treat the virus, despite our brightest minds working endlessly to provide the world with some relief.
 As such, the lockdowns imposed within our country and abroad are an attempt to prevent the spread of the virus and to assist the health care system to ensure that it is not overburdened during this critical time.
 Therefore, it is important to note that the lockdown will not eradicate the virus.
 In this regard, the entire world population is as susceptible to a re-ignition of the pandemic and any reintroduction of the virus would be just as dangerous as the initial outbreak.